Thomaarz/JavaWebAPI/README.md

         // Generate the index.html file based on htmlPage value (Call this method after editing htmlPage object) ExporterUtils.createFile(htmlPage);

-	// You can also use this method to create another html file with custom name/path
+	// You can also create another html file with custom name/path String path = "test/test.html";
+	// /!\ The file will always be created in "export/website/" + your path
-	// /!\ You have to create the path before ExporterUtils.createFile(htmlPage, "myFolder/myFile.html);
+	// /!\ The folders have to be created before ExporterUtils.createFile(htmlPage, path);
-    }
+	// In this case, the output path will be "export/website/test/test.html" }
 }
 ```